Axel-SN/Nines_Tests/README.md

 The goal is to simulate this minigame as well as using math to try and find out the optimal way of solving it to have the highest chances of a big prize.

+Update: 24-02

+- value assignment and choice of slot/set through the code is now fully based on calculating all possible options in a given set.
+- logs have been cut down a lot, but can still be opened again to reveal the full details of all options the code keeps in mind when proceeding
+- minor code cleanups, function explanations have been added

 Update: 07-02

 - The game is now fully playable with user input.
 - A primitive value assignment is given to possible slot-reveal options as well as the final set to lock in.
 - The code is now capable of playing the game on its own, always picking the best reveal and set option based on the primitive value assignments.